-The school district may request or require that drivers submit to cannabis testing or drug and alcohol testing other than that required by federal law.
+The school district may request or require that drivers submit to drug and alcohol testing other than that required by federal law.
 For example, drivers may be requested or required to undergo cannabis testing or drug and alcohol testing on an annual basis as part of a routine physical examination.
-Such additional testing of drivers will be conducted only in accordance with the provisions of this policy and as provided in Minnesota Statutes, sections 181.950-181.957.
+Such additional testing of drivers will be conducted only in accordance with the provisions of this policy and as provided in Minn.
+Stat. §§ 181.950-181.957.
 For purposes of such additional, non-mandatory testing, drivers fall within the definition of "other employees" covered by Section IV. of this policy.